ruuda/blog/posts/implementing-a-typechecker-for-rcl-in-rust.md

 and if the check passes,
 then we have a value of type `T`.

+Rust is a great language for implementing a typechecker like this, because it combines the best aspects of a functional language with low-level control over performance.
+It has algebraic data types and pattern matching (like e.g. Haskell), which make inspecting the AST safe and easy, but it also enables us to mutate the AST in place to wrap nodes, unlike Haskell where we would need to copy most of the AST to wrap an inner node.

 The second workhorse of the typechecker is `is_subtype_of`.
 It is used for example when checking literals or variable lookups: